OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/media-services/media-services-implement-failover.md

         public static ILocator GetStreamingOriginLocator(CloudMediaContext context, IAsset assetToStream) {
-            // Get a reference toohello streaming manifest file from hello
+            // Get a reference to the streaming manifest file from the
-            // collection of files in hello asset.
+            // collection of files in the asset.
             IAssetFile manifestFile = GetPrimaryFile(assetToStream);

             // Create a 30-day readonly access policy.